Using a smart phone is the easiest and most affordable way to make video for your business

 Nothing says amateur more than a wobbly video.
 Anything from a simple selfie stick to a gimbal will give your video a more polished looks.

 Avoid hand-held shakes by keeping your camera still.
-You can get budget or pro tripods for this kind of thing, but a pile of books will do the job just as well.
+You can get budget or pro tripods for this kind of thing, but a pile of books or even blue-tac will do the job just as well.

-Whilst audiences have become more tolerant of amateur video, what they won’t tolerate bad sound.
+Whilst audiences have become more tolerant of amateur video, they won’t tolerate bad sound.

 When you’re ready to record, chose a location that is as quiet as possible and try to avoid noises like flight paths, construction sites or heavy traffic.
-Or if you’re indoors the low h um of appliances like air conditioning.
+Or if you’re indoors the low hum of appliances like air conditioning or fridges.

 Switch off your phone and you’re ready to record.